-SNAPSHOTS IN TIME: HOW MSMES CONDUCT KEY BUSINESS ACTIVITIES USING DIGITAL TOOLS
+SNAPSHOTS IN TIME: HOW MSMEs CONDUCT KEY BUSINESS ACTIVITIES USING DIGITAL TOOLS

-Survey data shows that roughly half of MSMEs in Bangladesh have begun tapping into digital tools to run their businesses.
-However, both online and offline MSMEs predominantly relied on offline methods^{viii} to conduct key business activities.
+Survey data shows that roughly half of surveyed MSMEs in Bangladesh have begun tapping into digital tools to run their business.
+However, both online and offline MSMEs predominantly reported using offline methods^{xii} to conduct the key business activities about which they were asked.
 This finding indicates that there is untapped potential to increase MSME digital tool use across Bangladesh.
-Among surveyed online MSMEs, a majority reported primarily using their mobile phones to connect to the internet.
+Among surveyed online MSMEs, more than half reported primarily using their mobile phones to connect to the internet.

 An interview with the owners of Dumplings of Fury, an MSME in the hospitality industry, illustrates how one small business in Bangladesh is using digital tools to conduct nearly all key business activities, from marketing to sales.
-They run almost their entire business using Facebook apps^{ix}, cross-posting their content on multiple apps to increase customer engagement.
+They run almost their entire business using Facebook apps^{xiii}, cross-posting their content on multiple apps to increase customer engagement.
 See page 12 for full case study.

-MSME use of digital tools for business purposes remained fairly even prior to and during COVID-19, dipping slightly in the past 30 days;^x
+MSME use of digital tools for business purposes remained fairly even prior to and during COVID-19, dipping slightly in the past 30 days:^{xiv}